 Our country may be shifting gears with digital prowess but the latent shift of marketers with respect to digital is dismal.

-Here are some of them to talk about.
+Here are some of those experiences.

 Twitter handle is not a door handle: